BA in Theology

 You may be a school leaver looking for somewhere to study for your first degree, you may wish to pursue a calling to Christian ministry and mission, you may wish to combine studying theology with working part-time in a church or other employment, or you may be interested in studying theology in your own time for your personal spiritual growth and enrichment – whatever your motivation and interests, we can offer you the flexibility to study where and when suits you best.

-There are two main routes through the BA course, Vocational and Open Option; three modes of study, Taught, Distance Learning and Blended; and two patterns, Full-Time and Part-Time.
+There are two main routes through the BA course, Vocational and Open Option; two modes of study, Taught and Distance Learning and two patterns, Full-Time and Part-Time.

 The Vocational Route (Church-Based and College-Based).
 This route will give you all the grounding you need for Christian mission and ministry.
 It contains units on biblical, theological, historical, missional, ethical and pastoral topics.
 A placement in a local church forms part of the training.
 Those preparing to be ministers accredited by the Baptist Union of Great Britain follow this route, but we welcome students from any denomination.